 - Applications of all the above including proof-of-concepts and demonstrators of how to integrate explainable AI into real-world workflows and industrial processes.

-The workshop papers will be published in IEEE Xplore as WACV 2022 Workshops Proceedings and will be indexed separately from the main conference proceedings.
+The workshop papers will be published in IEEE Xplore as part of the WACV 2023 Workshops Proceedings and will be indexed separately from the main conference proceedings.
 The papers submitted to the workshop should follow the same formatting requirements as the main conference.
 For more details and templates, click here.